zhullyb/monyhar/monyhar/docs/clang_format.md

-# Using clang-format on Chromium C++ Code
+# Using clang-format on Monyhar C++ Code

 [TOC]

 *** note
-NOTE: This page does not apply to the Chromium OS project.
-See [Chromium Issue 878506](https://bugs.monyhar.org/p/monyhar/issues/detail?id=878506#c10) for updates.
+NOTE: This page does not apply to the Monyhar OS project.
+See [Monyhar Issue 878506](https://bugs.monyhar.org/p/monyhar/issues/detail?id=878506#c10) for updates.
 ***